gmadhu89/force-directed-graph-d3/README.md

 Force-directed layouts use simulations of physical forces to arrange the elemnts(nodes in this case) on the screen.
 This is implemented using d3.forcesmimulation() module.

-Input file: board_games.csv
+Input file: input.csv
-Code: graph.html
+Code: index.html

 Execution Steps(to run in local):
 1) Copy the lib/ folder to your local.